UrsaruBoss/federated-data-fusion/README.md

 * fast lookup and counters
 * pub/sub fan-out for SSE clients

-The backend uses a single centralized Redis client to allow easy replacement with Redis Sentinel or Cluster if needed.
+The backend uses a single centralized Redis client, designed to be easily replaceable with Redis Sentinel or Cluster if required.

 ---